-Making the decision to teach abroad is not a simple one – it’s the project of a lifetime.
+Making the decision to teach abroad is no simple matter – it’s the project of a lifetime.
 The first question to ask is: what is the reason for this mobility?
 It’s vital to have a good reason in mind for leaving, as insufficient motivation will lead you to return as quickly as you left.

 What are the advantages of teaching abroad?

 In the course of a teaching career, mobility abroad enables you to enrich your professional skills and acquire new teaching methods.
-Thanks to this experience, you can enrich your own life by discovering a new culture and language.
-It will broaden your worldview and cultural skills, which you can then use to benefit your future students.
+You’ll also benefit personally from the experience of discovering a new culture and language.
+It will broaden your worldview and cultural skills, which you can then put to good use for your future students.

 Teaching abroad as an expatriate